Sharing economy: United States

 According to a report by the United States Department of Commerce in June 2016, quantitative research on the size and growth of the sharing economy remains sparse.
 Growth estimates can be challenging to evaluate due to different and sometimes unspecified definitions about what sort of activity counts as sharing economy transactions.
 The report noted a 2014 study by PricewaterhouseCoopers, which looked at five components of the sharing economy: travel, car sharing, finance, staffing and streaming.
 It found that global spending in these sectors totaled about $15 billion in 2014, which was only about 5% of the total spending in those areas.
 The report also forecasted a possible increase of "sharing economy" spending in these areas to $335 billion by 2025, which would be about 50% of the total spending in these five areas.
 A 2015 PricewaterhouseCoopers study found that nearly one-fifth of American consumers partake in some type of sharing economy activity.
 A 2017 report by Diana Farrell and Fiona Greig suggested that at least in the US, sharing economy growth may have peaked.

 Europe

 A February 2018 study ordered by the European Commission and the Directorate-General for Internal Market, Industry, Entrepreneurship and SMEs indicated the level of collaborative economy development between the EU-28 countries across the transport, accommodation, finance and online skills sectors.
 The size of the collaborative economy relative to the total EU economy was estimated to be €26.5 billion in 2016.
-Some experts predict that shared economy could add between €160 to €572 billion to the EU economy in the upcoming years.
+Some experts predict that shared economy could add between €160 and €572 billion to the EU economy in the upcoming years.

+According to "The Sharing Economy in Europe" from 2022 the sharing economy is spreading rapidly and widely in today's European societies; however, the sharing economy requires more regulation at European level because of increasing problems related to its functioning.
+The authors also suggest that sometimes the local initiatives, especially when it comes to specific niches, are doing even better than global corporations.

 China

 In China, the sharing economy doubled in 2016, reaching 3.45 trillion yuan ($500 billion) in transaction volume, and was expected to grow by 40% per year on average over the next few years, according to the country's State Information Center.
 In 2017, an estimated 700 million people used sharing economy platforms.
+According to a report from State Information Center of China, in 2022 sharing economy is still growing and reached about 3.83 trillion yuan (US$555 billion).
+The report also includes an overview of 7 main sectors of China's sharing economy: domestic services, production capacity, knowledge, and skills, shared transportation, shared healthcare, co-working space, and shared accommodation.

+In most sharing-economy platforms in China the user profiles connected to WeChat or Alipay which require real name and identification, which ensures that service abuse is minimised.
+This fact contributes to an increase in interest for shared healthcare services.